BTC0CANNON/Course-100-Days-of-Code-The-Complete-Python-Pro-Bootcamp---Dr-Angela-Yu/README.md

+Days 16-100.
+All my work.If you are here to look for solutions, I heavily suggest you only look to get an idea and then go write your own code.
+If you copy/paste you lose out on learning the necessary fundamentals.
 Will add each day as I complete them.